Skip to main content

 The Weitzman National Museum of American Jewish History marks the Semiquincentennial by overhauling its space to include two new permanent exhibit spaces and a 4,500-square-foot special exhibition space.

-Set to open in April, the space’s first special exhibit, The First Salute, takes a look at never-before-told stories of the Jewish community’s connections to the American Revolution.
-The exhibit features rare artifacts, original films and immersive videos, all weaving together a story about religious freedom, antisemitism in the colonial world, trade and life on the high seas (April 23, 2026 – April 2027).
+Now open, the space’s first special exhibit, The First Salute, takes a look at never-before-told stories of the Jewish community’s connections to the American Revolution.
+The exhibit features rare artifacts, original films and immersive videos, all weaving together a story about religious freedom, antisemitism in the colonial world, trade and life on the high seas (through April 2027).

 Two new permanent exhibits open throughout 2026.
 Colors of Creation, a family-friendly exploration of the creation story, opens in July.
 A second permanent exhibit documents contemporary antisemitism, opening later in 2026.